Essential Steps to Prepare for a Blackout

 • Phone battery:To conserve battery power, switch the phone to a power-saving setting such as airplane or economy mode.

 • Test alternative devices & fuel sources:Take the time to access your choices for alternative equipment and devices.
-Learn what works and what doesn't so you can improve on your plan for the next power outage.
+Learn what works and what doesn't so you can improve your plan for the next power outage.
 Are you missing anything?
 Keep a running list.

 Check on Your Neighbors